syeda-sumreen-ali/syeda-sumreen-ali/README.md

 - 👋 Hi, I’m Sumreen Ali
-- A Full stack software engineer with strong command and years of expertise on React Native & MERN Stack Development
+- A Full stack software engineer with strong command and years of experience on React Native & MERN Stack Development
 - some of my technical skills are:
 - React Native, React Js, Redux, Mobx, Firebase, Socket.io, Typescript, Nodejs, Next.JS Laravel & Python
 - I can develop and kind of web and mobile application for you